 "A Hallmark movie could quickly be based on this town with the social pressures of the outside world encroaching on their slower-paced lives," Parizek says.

-Refuge out west is something many a Hallmark heroine has sought out.
+Refuge out West is something many a Hallmark heroine has sought out.
 If you want to plan a getaway for the same reason, check out Livingston, Montana.

-Carlton adds that you'll find typical main street USA and that "local small town feel" in Livingston.
+Carlton adds that you'll find typical Main Street USA and that "local small town feel" in Livingston.
 While you stroll past the shops, you'll also have a view of Livingston Peak.
 "They host monthly art walks in the summer where the retail and art shops in town have wine, live music, and local artists," she says.
-"There are flower boxes outside local businesses and people gather at the local coffee shops to connect."
+"There are flower boxes outside local businesses, and people gather at the local coffee shops to connect."

 This is a great spot to visit in the summer months, Carlton explains, thanks to the mild temperatures, the weekly farmers' market, and a rodeo in July.
-You can also opt to visit nearby Yellowstone National Park if you're looking for romantic hiking spot or to just get lost in nature.
+You can also visit nearby Yellowstone National Park if you're looking for a romantic hiking spot or to just get lost in nature.

-"In the winter, there is plenty of snow everywhere, and the downtown is beautifully decorated for the holidays," Howard explains.
+"In the winter, there is plenty of snow everywhere, and the downtown is beautifully decorated for the holidays," Howard says.
 She shares that while she was visiting, "light, fluffy snow started falling," and she told her travel companion that it felt like they'd stepped into a Hallmark movie.